It's hard to live without a toilet, but it is also hard to squeeze one into such a small space without some compromises.

 Then there is a fold-down sink on the other side of the van.
 C.C.
 Weiss of New Atlas explains:

-After spending a few minutes or more on a toilet bumping, splishing and sploshing in rhythm with the rolling wheels below, the first thing you're sure to want to do is wash your hands.
+After spending a few minutes or more on a toilet bumping, splishing and sploshing in rhythm with the rolling wheels below, the first thing you're sure to want to do is to wash your hands.
 With no room for a sink inside the toilet room, Westfalia did the next best thing in adding a small drop-down sink directly across from the bathroom on the edge of the kitchen counter.
 The extra sink serves as a more sanitary solution versus bathroom goers having to beeline for the kitchen sink.

 While a toilet is a great convenience, surely one could pull over for a few minutes instead of splishing and sploshing, but whatever.
 Just having a toilet is a great convenience, even if that screen is not sound and smell proof.